BenjaminOddou/alfred-plex/README.md

 To use this workflow, you need to add server(s).In order to do so, you must connect to an account that have access to a plex media server with your credentials. **If you're not the owner of the server, you won't have access to the server settings**.

-Go to the `Plex Accounnt` section to know more on how to manage your accounts.
+Go to the `Plex Account` section to know more on how to manage your accounts.

 ## 🤖 Usage of the workflow